ve703/To-do-List/README.md

 # To-do-List
-Created a web app showcasing Todolist
+Created a web app to make a Todolist.